Arjun287-dev/Currency-Convertor/README.md

 # Currency Converter

-A simple application that converts US Dollars (USD) to Indian Rupees (INR) using real-time exchange rates fetched from an API.
+A simple application that converts US Dollars (USD) to Indian Rupees (INR) or US Dollars (USD) to Indian Rupees (INR) using real-time exchange rates fetched from an
+API.

 ## Features